cronvel/rest-query/doc/general.md

 # URL parsing

 Each parts of the URL's path can be one the following:
-* if it starts with an uppercased letter, it is a property of the parent object (it converts to the regular camelCase property name)
+* if it starts with an uppercased letter followed by a lowercased letter, it is a child collection of the parent object (it converts to the regular camelCase collection name), following this scheme: [A-Z][a-z][a-zA-Z0-9]*
+* if it starts with two uppercased letters, it is method the parent object (it converts to the regular camelCase method name), following this scheme: [A-Z][A-Z][A-Z0-9-]*
-* if it is a 24 characters string of hexadecimal, it is a MongoID
+* if it is a 24 characters string of hexadecimal (using lowercased letter), it is an ID
+* if it is a string containing only character of the class `[0-9a-z-]`, it is a SID
 * if it contains only decimal, it is an *offset* (the index of the element into the collection)
-* if it is a string containing only character of the class `[0-9a-z-]`, it is a SID
 * anything else is an error